FiBzYDev/bhop-gamemode/README.md

   - Momu Hud time turns red when your time is too high to beat the WR
   - New Movement Code
   - Fixed RNGfix uphill to work better
   - Momu Hud time turns red when your time is too high to beat the WR
+  - Fixed lag on gamemode, movement was choppy and FPS ms was too high